Correlated spectro-polarimetric study along the Z track in XTE J1701-462 puts constraints on its coronal geometry: Observations and data reduction

 \subsection{IXPE}

-\emph{IXPE} observed the NS-LMXB XTE J1701--462 in 2022 September 29-30 (Epoch1) and 2022 October 8-9 (Epoch2) with net exposure times of 46.2 ks and 46.4 ks, respectively.
-We analyze the \emph{IXPE} data using both the Python-based software \texttt{IXPEobssim} v30.2.21 \citep{2022SoftX..1901194B} and \textsc{XSPEC}.
+\emph{IXPE} observed the NS-LMXB XTE J1701--462 on September 29-30, 2022 (Epoch1), and October 8-9, 2022 (Epoch2), with net exposure times of 46.2 ks and 46.4 ks, respectively.
+We analyzed the \emph{IXPE} data using both the Python-based software \texttt{IXPEobssim} v30.2.21 \citep{2022SoftX..1901194B} and \textsc{XSPEC}.
 The source region is defined as a circular area with a radius of $60''$, while the background region is defined as an annular area with an inner radius of $180''$ and an outer radius of $240''$.

-The polarization parameters (PD and PA) are extracted in the energy band 2--8 keV using the model-independent \textsc{PCUBE} algorithm of \texttt{XPBIN} tool \citep{2015APh....68...45K}.
-We also perform a spectro-polarimetric model-dependent fit of the data using \textsc{XSPEC}.
-Source and background spectra corresponding to the Stokes parameters I, Q, and U for all DUs are extracted using \texttt{XSELECT}.
-The latest \emph{IXPE} response matrices (v12) are used in spectral fitting.
+The polarization parameters (PD and PA) were extracted in the energy band 2--8 keV using the model-independent \textsc{PCUBE} algorithm of \texttt{XPBIN} tool \citep{2015APh....68...45K}.
+We also performed a spectro-polarimetric model-dependent fit of the data using \textsc{XSPEC}.
+Source and background spectra corresponding to the Stokes parameters I, Q, and U for all DUs were extracted using \texttt{XSELECT}.
+The latest \emph{IXPE} response matrices (v12) were used in the spectral fitting.